-2.6.5 Step 5.
-Using the Cloud as a VDC Admin
+2.3.6 Using the Cloud as a Group Admin

-If you login as the 'web-dev-admin', you will see a simplified interface, the VDC admin view.
+If you login as the 'web-dev-admin', you will see a simplified interface, the Group admin view.
 This view hides the physical infrastructure, but allows some administration tasks to be performed.

-The VDC admin can create new user accounts, that will belong to the same VDC group.
-They can also see the current resource usage of all the VDC users, and set quota limits for each one of them.
+The group admin can create new user accounts, that will belong to the same group.
+They can also see the current resource usage of all the group users, and set quota limits for each one of them.

-The VDC admin can manage the Services, VMs and Templates of other users in the VDC.
+The group admin can manage the Services, VMs and Templates of other users in the group.
 The resources of a specific user can be filtered in the list views for each resource type or can be listed in the detailed view of the user.

-Although the cloud administrator is the only one that can create new base Images and Templates, the VDC admin can customize existing Templates, and share them with the rest of the VDC users.
+Although the cloud administrator is the only one that can create new base Images and Templates, the group admin can customize existing Templates, and share them with the rest of the group users.